softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 ## Configure GitHub App Trigger

 We will now configure a Cloud Build trigger that will run the terraform commands to deploy the networking and compute resources in this project.
-This is following the same process as Lab 2.
+This is following a similar process as Lab 2, with the exception of the terraform `destroy.txt` file being ignored.

 1. Open the **Triggers** page in the [Google Cloud Console](https://console.cloud.google.com/) and click **Create Trigger**